Pinpoint tests — car equipped with OSC

 Yes

-STAY in PID/Data Monitor and Record.
-Navigate to B2
+STAY in PID/Data Monitoring and Recording mode.
+Go to B2

 No

 REPEAT the procedure to enter the PID.
-If the vehicle does not enter the PID, REFER to PCED for information on PCM diagnostics.
+If the vehicle does not enter the PID, REFER to PCED for PCM diagnostic information.

-B2: CYCLE CHECK WARM - UP/ COLD - DOWN
+B2: CHECKING THE WARM - UP / COLD - DOWN CYCLING

-• Does the TFT PID increase as the transaxle warms up, or decrease as the transaxle cools down or does the TFT or TFTV move in and out of operating range?
+• Do the TFT PID parameters increase as the transaxle heats up, or decrease as the transaxle cools down, or as the TFT or TFTV moves in and out of its operating range?

 Yes

-If the PID TFT parameters increase as the transaxle warms up or decreases as the transaxle cools down, CLEAR all DTCs.
-Carry out a road test to see if the problem is still present.
-If the problem is still present.
-For more information, refer to Symptom Diagnosis available in this section. to diagnose transaxle overheating.
-If the TFT goes into and out of operating range, INSPECT for an intermittent problem in the internal/external wiring harness, sensor, or plug connector.
+If the TFT PID parameters increase as the transaxle heats up or decrease as the transaxle cools down, CLEAR all DTCs.
+Perform a road test to see if the problem still exists.
+If the problem still exists.
+Refer to Symptom Based Diagnosis in this section for additional information to diagnose transaxle overheating.
+If the TFT moves in and out of operating range, INSPECT for an intermittent problem in the internal/external wiring harness, sensor, or connector.

 No